eddietheengineer/VoronDocs/official/about.md

 ### Large Format Printers

-As print volumes for CoreXY printers grow (including Voron), they become increasingly difficult to build, tune, operate, and maintain.
-This is primarily due to the long belts in the XY plane that reduce in stiffness as the build volume increases.
-The belt stiffness is inversely proportional to the belt length--as the belt length doubles, the stiffness is reduced by 50%.
-As stiffness is reduced, print acceleration and speeds must decrease as well to avoid a reduction in print quality.
-Tensioning the belts properly also becomes difficult--too loose and the belts may come off the pulleys, too tight and print artifacts may appear or bearings may fail prematurely.
-Finally, as the X axis grows in length, the tendency for the axis to "rack" (not be perpendicular to the Y axis) grows.

-Voron printers are specifically designed to be fast and reliable as well as compact for a given build volume.
-This allows build sizes to reach 350x350 with a relatively short belt length compared to some other CoreXY printers.
-While some users have built Vorons larger than 350x350, the general feedback is that they regret doing so as it made tuning and operation substantially more difficult.
-Please be mindful of the current size specifications listed for each printer and do not exceed the maximum recommended size.
+As print volumes for CoreXY printers grow, they become increasingly difficult to build, tune, operate, and maintain.
+Vorons are no exception to these fundamentals.

+Please be mindful of the size specifications listed for each Voron printer--these have been chosen based on  limitations of the components and structure unique to each model.
+We do not recommend exceeding the largest size.

 ### Chamber Heating

 There are a few reasons Voron does not and will not support active chamber heating:

 * It is not necessary to use a chamber heater to achieve sufficient chamber temperatures for ABS or other common 3d printing materials
-* Its really easy to screw up for someone that doesnt have great amounts of experience with properly designing, controlling, and mounting heaters in high ambient environments
+* It is easy to screw up for someone that doesn't have direct experience with properly designing, controlling, and mounting heaters in high temperature environments
-* If we spec something and people cheap out, there will be fires involved (or, even if we spec something and people don't cheap out, there is a significant chance of it being installed incorrectly)
+* If we spec something and people cheap out, there will be fires involved
+* If we spec something and people don't cheap out but don't install it correctly, there will be fires involved

 ### Exotic Materials (PEEK, PEI, etc.)